tinganho/fa/Specification.md

 ### Model Class
 Model represent data of single objects.

-The following example is an example of a Comment Model.
+The following example is an example of a Comment Model:

 ```ts
 @Model.attributes({